Nilpotent: Nilpotency in physics

 Any ladder operator in a finite dimensional space is nilpotent.
 They represent creation and annihilation operators, which transform from one state to another, for example the raising and lowering Pauli matrices $\sigma_\pm=(\sigma_x\pm i \sigma_y)/2$.

 An operand $Q$ that satisfies $Q^2=0$ is nilpotent.
 Grassmann numbers which allow a path integral representation for Fermionic fields are nilpotents since their squares vanish.
 The BRST charge is an important example in physics.

 As linear operators form an associative algebra and thus a ring, this is a special case of the initial definition.
 More generally, in view of the above definitions, an operator $Q$ is nilpotent if there is $n\in\N$ such that $Q^n=0$ (the zero function).
 Thus, a linear map is nilpotent iff it has a nilpotent matrix in some basis.
 Another example for this is the exterior derivative (again with $n=2$).
 Both are linked, also through supersymmetry and Morse theory, as shown by Edward Witten in a celebrated article.

 The electromagnetic field of a plane wave without sources is nilpotent when it is expressed in terms of the algebra of physical space.
-More generally, the technique of microadditivity (which can used to derive theorems in physics) makes use of nilpotent or nilsquare infinitesimals and is part smooth infinitesimal analysis.
+More generally, the technique of microadditivity (which can used to derive theorems in physics) makes use of nilpotent or nilsquare infinitesimals and is part of smooth infinitesimal analysis.